Code-Institute-Submissions/Coexisting-Milestone-Project-1/README.md

 * responsive design- mobile first - This ensures that users on any device can eaisly use this website.
 * GitHub - Allows cohensive and easy collaborations, which helps to create a smooth and resposnive website.
 ### Future Features
-In the future I would like to create a chat board.
+In the future I would like to create animations alongside videos to make the website more interactive.
 ## Technologies used
 * [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML#:~:targetText=HTML%20(HyperText%20Markup%20Language)%20is,functionality%2Fbehavior%20(JavaScript).)
 * [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS#:~:targetText=Cascading%20Style%20Sheets%20(CSS)%20is,speech%2C%20or%20on%20other%20media.)